mbwong/mbwong.github.com/_posts/2011-12-22-using-amazon-mechanical-turk-for-behavior-experiments.md

 title: Using Amazon Mechanical Turk for behavior experiments
 layout: post
 ---
+# Using Amazon Mechanical Turk for behavior experiments

 This past semester, I took a [fantastic course](http://www.seas.harvard.edu/courses/cs186/) with [David Parkes ](http://www.eecs.harvard.edu/~parkes/)at Harvard that covered a wide range of